Packing six T-joins in plane graphs: Notation

 \section{Notation}

 We now introduce notation used throughout the paper.
+Since any graph satisfying the assumptions of Theorem~\ref{thm-edge-coloring} is $2$-connected, the introduced notation will be used only for $2$-connected graphs.
 A vertex of degree $d$ is called a {\em $d$-vertex}.
 An {\em $\ge d$-vertex} is a vertex of degree at least $d$ and an {\em $\le d$-vertex} is a vertex of degree at most $d$.
 In a $2$-connected plane graph, a $d$-face is a face incident with exactly $d$ edges.
 Analogously to vertices, we use an $\le d$-face and an $\ge d$-face.

-Two faces in a plane graph are {\em adjacent} if they share a common edge.
-We say that a face is {\em $k$-big} if it is adjacent to $k$ $\ge 4$-faces.
-A {\em bigon} is a $2$-face and a series of consecutively adjacent bigons is called {\em multigon}.
+A {\em bigon} is a $2$-face and a {\em multigon} is a maximal sequence of bigons such that every pair of consecutive bigons share an edge.
 The {\em order} of a multigon is the number of edges forming it, i.e., the number of bigons forming it increased by one.
 Multigons of order three are called {\em trigons} and those of order four {\em quadragons}.
 Two multigons are {\em incident} if they share a vertex.
 If $f$ is a face, then two multigons are {\em $f$-incident} if they contain edges consecutive on the boundary of $f$.
-We extend this notion to a multigon and a face and to two faces in the natural way.
+Similarly, a multigon and a face are $f$-incident if they contain edges consecutive on the boundary of $f$.
+A multigon and a face are {\em adjacent} if they contain the same edge; similarly, two faces are {\em adjacent} if they contain the same edge.

-A $5$-face is {\em dangerous} if either it is adjacent to two trigons and at least one bigon or it is adjacent to a trigon and at least three bigons.
-A $7$-face is {\em dangerous} if it is adjacent to three trigons and three bigons.
-Finally, a multigon $t$ is {\em dangerous} if \begin{itemize} \item $t$ is a quadragon, \item $t$ is a trigon adjacent to a dangerous $5$-face $f$ such that $t$ is $f$-incident with a multigon, or \item $t$ is a trigon adjacent to a dangerous $7$-face $f$ such that $t$ is $f$-incident with two multigons. \end{itemize}
+We say that a face is {\em $k$-big} if it is adjacent to exactly $k$ different $\ge 4$-faces.
+A face is {\em $\le\ell$-big} if it is $k$-big for $k\le\ell$.
+We use {\em $\ge\ell$-big} in the analogous way.
+A $5$-face $f$ is {\em dangerous} if $f$ is adjacent to two trigons $f$-incident with the same bigon and $f$ is adjacent to no other multigons.
+Finally, a trigon $t$ is {\em dangerous} if $t$ is adjacent to a dangerous $5$-face.